trgscott/LELA60332_Coursework/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This code relates to an assignment on two Named Entity Recognition (NER) tasks (tagging seven or three classes) using an encoder-only (BERT-Base) and an encoder-decoder (T5-Small) model.
 The models are evaluated using span accuracy, per label F1 and macro-F1.
 Options to freeze the lower layers of the encoder model and vary the learning rates on the encoder-decoder model are highlighted below.
-The code output currently shows the results for the best performing model options (frozen layers for BERT and 10^(-4) learning rate for T5).
+The code output currently shows the results for the best performing model options (all layers trained for BERT and 10^(-4) learning rate for T5).
 All random seeds are set to 42 for reproducibility.

 <!-- GETTING STARTED -->
 ## Getting Started

 All of the code required to run the project is in the CL2_Assignment.ipynb file, which can be run in Colab.
 A GPU runtime and 18.3GB of GPU RAM is required.
+For the exact same results you may need to run on the L4 GPU on Colab though it can be run on others.
 The code is currently set up to run in Colab.
 If you would like to run this on Manchester University GPU nodes you will need to amend the code as noted below and follow the instructions [here](https://livemanchesterac-my.sharepoint.com/:w:/g/personal/dmitry_nikolaev_manchester_ac_uk/EQVPI6GKWN5LsYQoHkFOItAB05Nv6EeRyZDhzuNjFwPcuw):

 * Set the devices
   ```sh